adavarski/k3d-istio-canary-and-blue-green/README.md

 docker push davarski/testing-app:v1
 docker push davarski/testing-app:v2
 ```
 I have created two versions of the application that was built in Docker images.
-We need to create two namespaces (prod and stage) in which we will put the different versions of our application - let us create them:

 Create canary and blue/green deployment of a demo application with Istio and Helm on k3d: